cardano-foundation/CIPs/CIP-0054/README.md

 When an on-chain javascript NFT is rendered which specifies any of the metadata options above, the website / dApp / wallet which creates the `<iframe>` sandbox, should inject the API defined here into that `<iframe>` sandbox.
 It is worth saying that the wallet dApp integration API from [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) should probably not be exposed inside the sandbox, to prevent cross-site-scripting attacks.

+The Paginate data type along with APIError and PaginateError are copied directly from [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) and these functions should operate in a similar manner to that API.

-It is recommended that the API not be injected for every NFT – only the ones which specify the relevant metadata - this is an important step so that it’s clear which NFTs require this additional API, and also to enable pre-loading and caching of the required data.
+It is recommended that the Smart NFT API not be injected for every NFT – only the ones which specify the relevant metadata - this is an important step so that it’s clear which NFTs require this additional API, and also to enable pre-loading and caching of the required data.
 We are aiming to expose only the specific data requested by the NFT in its metadata – in this CIP we are not providing a more general API for querying arbitrary data from the blockchain.

 *There is potentially a desire to provide a more open-ended interface to query arbitrary data from the blockchain – perhaps in the form of direct access to GraphQL – but that may follow in a later CIP – additional fields which could be added to the `uses: {}` metadata to enable the NFT to perform more complex queries on the blockchain.*

 Although an asynchronous API is specified – so the data could be retrieved at the time when the NFT actually requests it – it is expected that in most instances the site which renders the NFT would gather the relevant transaction logs in advance, and inject them into the `<iframe>` sandbox at the point where the sandbox is created, so that the data is immediately available to the NFT without having to perform an HTTP request.

-### cardano.nft.getFingerprint() : Promise
+### cardano.nft.fingerprint: String

-Return the fingerprint of the current token - in the case where we're rendering a child token, this will be the fingerprint of the child token.
+The fingerprint of the current token - in the case where we're rendering a child token, this will be the fingerprint of the child token.

-### cardano.nft.getMetadata() : Promise
+### cardano.nft.metadata : Array

-Return the content of the 721 key from the metadata json from the mint transaction of the current NFT - if we are rendering on behalf of a child NFT, this will be the metadata from the child NFT.
+The content of the 721 key from the metadata json from the mint transaction of the current NFT - if we are rendering on behalf of a child NFT, this will be the metadata from the child NFT.

-### cardano.nft.getTransactions( string ) : Promise
+### cardano.nft.getTransactions( string,  paginate: Paginate = undefined ) : Promise\<Object>

+Errors: `APIError`, `PaginateError`

 The argument to this function should be either an address, token fingerprint or the keyword “own”.
 It must match one of the ones specified via the `transactions` key in the new metadata mechanism detailed above.